From customer service, support to experience, you have a lot to accomplish to keep your customers satisfied.

 Formula to calculate FCR:

-To improve the FCR rate for your brand, you need to think of strategies that would allow you to provide faster resolution.
+To improve the First Contact Resolution rate for your brand, you need to think of strategies that would allow you to provide faster resolution.

 These can include: